Anu – Museum of the Jewish People: Governance

-Irina Nevzlin serves as the current Chair of the Board of Directors and is the President of the NADAV Foundation.
-Senator Joseph I. Lieberman (Honorary Chair), Ambassador Alfred H. Moses (Co-Chair) and Major-General (Ret.)
-Eitan Ben Eliyahu (Co-Chair) serve on the Board of Governors.
+Irina Nevzlin serves as the current chair of the board of directors and is the President of the NADAV Foundation.
+Senator Joseph I. Lieberman (Honorary Chair), Ambassador Alfred H. Moses (Co-chair) and Major-General (Ret.)
+Eitan Ben Eliyahu (Co-chair) serve on the Board of Governors.

+Models in the Synagogue Hall

+Awards

+In 1985, the museum was awarded the Knesset Speaker's Quality of Life Award.